biometryhub/rss-symposium-website/content/programme.md

 <tr class="out budgets 112collapsed collapse" aria-expanded="false" style="height: 0px;">
     <td colspan="3">
 Developing tailored solutions for field sampling in industry and research would bring most benefit to ensuring the quality and traceability of the data collected.
 This talk presents a reflection on the conversations between statisticians and the wine industry steering group in a research project led by Prof Scott (Professor of Plant Pathology, University of Adelaide) and sponsored by Wine Australia (Australian Government), 2014 - 2017.
 A series of round-table dialogues facilitated by Prof Scott allowed the statisticians to understand requirements, expectations and constraints by the industry, and the industry representatives to engage with the statistical measures of the assessment quality, tailored to the practice of assessors training.
-An online tool for area estimation was developed as part of the overarching project and is now available online at <a href="http://www.pmassessment.com.au/#/home">PMAP</a> for grape assessment training and other use as appropriate.
+An online tool for area estimation was developed as part of the overarching project and is now available online at www.pmassessment.com.au for grape assessment training and other use as appropriate.
 </td></tr>